mnov88/gdpred/content/Articles/Article 99.md

 ---
-title: "Article 99"
+title: Article 99
-subtitle: "Entry into force and application"
+subtitle: Entry into force and application
+tags:
+  - article
 ---
 ## Entry into force and application